uoFishbox/obsidian-auto-highlight-remover/README.md

 ### Auto Dismiss Options

-- Toggle highlight removal on edit
+- Clear highlights when editing
+- Clear highlights after a certain period of time
-- Set auto-dismiss timer (in seconds)
+	- Delay before clearing highlights (in seconds)

 Both options can be enabled simultaneously.